 Monday Morning Message with Jason Beem for Nov.
 17, 2025

-Jason discusses Claiming Crown day and his couple of times claiming a race horse.
+Jason discusses Claiming Crown Day and his couple of times claiming a racehorse.

 A good Monday morning to you all!
-Opening week here at Tampa is finally here and the weather looks like it’s supposed to be fantastic for Wednesday’s big card.
-Field sizes are full and I’m really getting excited for the first couple of days as we kick off our 89 day winter meeting here in Florida.
-I know the weather got to a couple of Northeastern tracks this weekend and while we get our fair share of not ideal weather here, the winter time tends to be pretty darn nice.
+Opening week here at Tampa is finally here, and the weather looks like it’s supposed to be fantastic for Wednesday’s big card.
+Field sizes are full, and I’m really getting excited for the first couple of days as we kick off our 89-day winter meeting here in Florida.
+I know the weather got to a couple of Northeastern tracks this weekend, and while we get our fair share of not ideal weather here, the wintertime tends to be pretty darn nice.
 So hopefully you’ll join us.

-Saturday at Churchill was Claiming Crown day and I think in theory it’s one of the cooler days on the calendar.
-A chance for claimers to get a chance running at a big track for big purses.
-I feel like for years barns like Mike Maker and Saffie Joseph and others were so adept at getting horses specifically for this day.
-It’s tough to beat the big barns any day, and ironically both of those trainers had wins on Saturday at Churchill in the Claiming Crown.
-However we did see winners from “smaller” barns like Sal Santoro, Robert Bailes, and Benjamin Dunn on Claiming Crown day which was very cool to see.
+However, we did see winners from “smaller” barns like Sal Santoro, Robert Bailes, and Benjamin Dunn on Claiming Crown Day, which was very cool to see.
 Stakes horses are fun and grab all the headlines, but for those of us who watch and work in the game all year, the claimers are what keep the industry alive.
 That point can’t be overlooked.
 They’re that important.
 So it’s very cool to see them get a bigger day in the sun.

-Have you ever claimed a horse?
-I’ve been in on three claims in my life and let me tell you, it’s almost more nerve-wracking than when the horse runs in your name.
-I remember in late 2004 going in on a claim at Portland Meadows for a $3,200 claimer named Global Arena.
-He was the heavy favorite in a maiden race there and he had actually been competitive against much better in the Bay Area and even down at Calder earlier in his career.
-I was set to go in for 10% of the horse which was going to cost me a cool $320.
-I think at the time my net worth was probably about $2,000, so this was significant!
-Well wouldn’t you know it, Global Arena won with ease and I felt so good watching him, that I upped my percentage to 20% and cut a check for $640.
+I remember going in on a $3,200 claimer named Global Arena at Portland Meadows in late 2004.
+He was the heavy favorite in a maiden race there, and he had actually been competitive against much better in the Bay Area and even down at Calder earlier in his career.
+I was set to go in for 10% of the horse, which would have cost me a cool $320.
+I think my net worth was probably about $2,000 at the time, so this was significant!
+Well, wouldn’t you know it, Global Arena won with ease, and I felt so good watching him that I upped my percentage to 20% and cut a check for $640.

 But my next claim was profitable!
-He was a horse at Emerald Downs named Bay Wide Total who was as honest as they come and we had him for just a handful of starts, but he hit the board each time before getting claimed for the same amount we paid.
-Which I considered to be a win!
+He was a horse at Emerald Downs named Bay Wide Total, who was as honest as they come, and we had him for just a handful of starts, but he hit the board each time before getting claimed for the same amount we paid, which I considered to be a win!

-Have a great week everyone!
+Have a great week, everyone!

 ADVERTISEMENT